MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 This tutorial walked you through generating a dapp using Create Wagmi, and configuring MetaMask SDK.
-You explored how the SDK works within a React application with Viem and Wagmi, how it behaves out of the box, and how to use various options to customize its behavior.
+You explored how the SDK works within a React application with Viem and Wagmi, how it behaves out of the box, and how to use a few key options to customize its behavior.